ocaml/opam.ocaml.org/README.md

 Additionally to the above:

-* An initialised opam 1.2.2 root with a working switch suitable for compilation of opam 1.2 and 2.0, and the tools is required (`ocaml.4.01.0 cmdliner.0.9.5 cudf.0.7 dose.3.2.2+opam jsonm.0.9.1 ocamlgraph.1.8.5 re.1.2.2` for opam, add
+* An initialised opam 1.2.2 root with a working switch suitable for compilation of opam 1.3 and 2.0, and the tools is required (`ocaml.4.04.0 cmdliner.0.9.8 cudf.0.7 dose3.5.0.1 jsonm.1.0.1 ocamlgraph.1.8.7 re.1.7.1` for opam, add
-  `opam-file-format` for opam2, `hevea` for the manual, `js_of_ocaml cow` for opamfu/opam2web),
+  `opam-file-format` for opam2, `hevea` for the manual, `js_of_ocaml.2.8.4 cow.2.2.0 for opamfu/opam2web),

-* The folders below `~opam/git/` need an initial clone for the update script to operate ; run the `update-from-git.sh` script for each of them (see crontab) at least once before running `update-opam-repo.sh`
+* The folders below `~opam/git/` need an initial clone for the update script to operate ; run the `update-from-git.sh` script for each of them (see crontab) at least once before running `update-opam-repo.sh`.
+Note that opamfu and opam2web use the forks at github.com/AltGr/

 * A clone of the opam-repository git at `~opam/www` is required for `update-opam-repo.sh` to bootstrap.
 Include `archives/`, `urls.txt`,